wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/what-is-a-dapp.md

 }
 ```

-If dApp does not have a verifier function, the the default validation is performed, that is, checking that the transaction or the order is indeed signed by this account.
+dApp that has no verifier function performs default verification, that is, checking that the transaction or the order is indeed signed by this account.

 ## Data Accessible by dApp

-A dApp can reaв the following blockchain data:
+A dApp can read the following blockchain data:

 * Entries in account data storages (both dApp's account and any other account).
 * Balances of accounts.